WanRui37/WanRui37/README.md

-### 👋 Hi I'm Wan Rui
+### Hi 👋 I'm Wan Rui
-:school: I’m currently studying at Beijing Jiaotong University.
+I’m currently studying at Beijing Jiaotong University.
 I'm diving deep into the intersection of hardware and AI.

 Recently, I've been particularly drawn to the following areas:
 - **1) LLM inference acceleration**: Optimizing LLM inference speed via quantization, kernel optimization, and parallel computing for high-throughput, low-latency deployment across hardware.